henriqueboaventura/jquery.idle/README.md

 ##Options

 ```
 onIdle        # callback function that will be triggered when the user gets idle
 onActive      [ default function(){} ] # callback function that will be triggered when the user gets active
 onHide        [ default function(){} ] # callback function that will be triggered when window is hidden
 onShow        [ default function(){} ] # callback function that will be triggered when window is visible
 events        [ default = mousemove keypress mousedown touchstart ] # events that will reset the idle time
 idle          [ default = 60000 ] # idle time in ms
-keepTracking  [ default = true ] # if you want to keep tracking user idleness, set it to true
+keepTracking  [ default = true ] # set it to false if you want to track only the first time
 startAtIdle   [ default = false ] # if you want to start idle, set it to true
 ```

 ##Changelog

 ###1.2.2
 --------
+* The logic behind keepTracking was a total mess.
+Rewrote the functionality to work as it should
-* Fix the keepTracking default value.
-Now is set to true by default
+* Change the default keepTracking value.
+Now is set to true

 ###1.2.1
 --------